open-campaign-logger/generator-library/GeneratorGuide.md

 Not all tables used in the *resultPattern* definition must be located in the same file.
 You can call another table in three different ways, depending on where the external table is located.

+### Public Library Calls

 The Campaign Logger server has a standard library of help tables that can be called from any table by adding the *lib:* string in front of the table name:

     {lib:generatorName}

+For public library calls, the generator name used in the call is the name of the JSON file.

+### Local Generator Calls

 Help tables installed on your own Campaign Logger setup using the *Manage Custom Generators* option can be called from any table by adding the *gen:* string in front of the table name:

     {gen:generatorName}

+For local generator calls, the generator name used in the call is the _name_ property of the generator.

+### Private Library Calls

 Help tables installed on the *Private Library* section of the *Manage Custom Generators* option can be called from any table by adding the *private:* string in front of the table name:

     {private:generatorName}

-The generator name used in the call is the name of the JSON file.
+For private library calls, the generator name used in the call is the _name_ property of the generator.

+### Subtable Calls

 The external table call can also specify a subtable within the called generator.
 To do that, insert a hash mark (#) after the file name, and then the name of the subtable.